Serneum/TaskManager/README.md

 - Redirect to login page when not authenticated

 ### How to use
-Assuming you have Tomcat set up in /Library/Tomcat, just run
 ```
-gradle deploy
+rails s
 ```
-Then, start Tomcat and point your browser to `http://localhost:8080/tasks`
+Point your browser to `http://localhost:3000`